opencb/opencga/opencga-client/src/main/python/README.rst

    >>> files = oc.files()  # Query for files
    >>> cohorts = oc.cohorts()  # Query for cohorts

-Now you can start asking to the CellBase RESTful service by providing a query ID:
+Now you can start asking to the OpenCGA RESTful service by providing a query ID:

 .. code-block:: python